Who has to complete a Self Assessment tax return?

 Under Self Assessment, certain taxpayers must complete a tax return (sometimes known as a form SA100) each year, on which they need to show all their income and capital gains, as well as claim any applicable allowances and reliefs.
 A tax return is a legal document and it is important not to leave out any sources of income – no matter how small (unless less than £1) or if tax has been deducted at source.

 Most employees working in the UK pay all their tax through the PAYE system and are not required to file a tax return.
-You may however, need to complete a tax return because, for example, you have income from abroad or your tax affairs are complicated in some other way.
+However, you may need to complete a tax return because, for example, you have income from abroad or your tax affairs are complicated in some other way.

 As a migrant, you do not normally have to complete a Self Assessment tax return if: